nonsook/Aurora-Boutique/README.md

 # Aurora-Boutique
-Identifying trends across different product categories and  inefficiencies in performance tracking.
+Identifying trends across different product categories and  inefficiencies in performance tracking for the month of May 2024.

 ![Aurora Boutique pic](https://github.com/user-attachments/assets/369e87a8-b491-4d84-b4f1-61c0b1fbba9b)